During which phase of mitosis do the sister chromatids separate a... | Channels for Pearson+

 Multiple Choice

-During which phase of mitosis do the sister chromatids separate and move towards opposite poles?
+During which phase of mitosis do the sister chromatids separate and move to opposite poles?

 A